 Please remember the engine is not a toy and has the potential to cause bodily harm to you and others if misused.
-The VT80 is a sophisticated piece of machinery and should be treated with a high level of safety when it is in operation.
+The MERLIN engine is a sophisticated piece of machinery and should be treated with a high level of safety when it is in operation.
+It is your responsibility as owner, to ensure safe, careful and considerate operation of your engine at all times, and in accordance with the manufacturer's instructions.
+If you sell or give away this engine, please pass these instructions to the new owner.